Yiyuanzmeijia/wushangshu-decision-engine/README.md

 # WUSHANGSHU v2.0

-An AI decision system designed to converge uncertainty into a single decision.

----

-## Core Idea

-Most AI systems generate options.
+Most AI systems give you options.

-WUSHANGSHU does something different: it converges multiple possibilities into one decision.
+WUSHANGSHU gives you one decision.

-Not explaining decisions.
-Making them.
+An AI decision engine that converges uncertainty into a single, actionable outcome.

 ---